 What To Feed Leopard Geckos: Part of the ease of caring for a leopard gecko comes in the food that should be provided.
 Adult geckos can be fed every other day while baby leopard geckos should be fed everyday.
 These lizards are insectivores meaning they mostly eat insects.
 In captivity they can be offered crickets, mealworms, superworms, silkworms and small cockroaches as a staple diet.

-FREE - Get the Top 10 Essential Steps to Buying, Keeping & Breeding Healthy Leopard Geckos.
-The first one will be delivered within minutes.
+Don't forget to sign up for your FREE mini-course on the Top 10 Essential Steps to Buying, Keeping & Breeding Healthy Leopard Geckos.

 Leopard Gecko Treats